trozware/ZoneMount/ReadMe.txt

 Version History:
 ===============

-v 1.1.4: Updated for Patch 9.2.0.
-v 1.1.3: Special mounts summoned more often, added option to turn off warnings in chat. v 1.1.2: Updated for Patch 9.1.5.
+v 1.1.5: Better search.
+Will not summon slow Riding Turtle. v 1.1.4: Updated for Patch 9.2.0. v 1.1.3: Special mounts summoned more often, added option to turn off warnings in chat. v 1.1.2: Updated for Patch 9.1.5.